lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

 What does the unionized environment look like in the team?

-what does the regular day look alike for the Chemist?

-What do you expect me to do?

 How does the Chemist interact with the team?

 How does the chemist function in the operation?